digby-j/eyes/README.md

 ## Introduction

 This repo showcases my work with HTML, CSS and JavaScript to bring a pair of eyes to life in the browser.
+Thanks for your Interest! 😎
+- You can see it, live, [here](https://digby-j.github.io/eyes/)

+- You can also check out my other projects and about me [here](https://github.com/digby-j)

+- or my Portfolio Website - also with on GitHub Pages [here](https://digby-j.github.io/)

 ## Installation